JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 >$\quad$Between the devils abilities scaling evenly to Adalyne's own, and having to defend Blaise on top of that, it was a hard fight.
 Were it not for her child's genius and sacrifice, she would have lost.
 >$\quad$
 >$\quad$As Adalyne faced off against the devil, Blaise focused all of her magic into an infinitesimal point in her left hand.
 When she reached the end of her reserves, she retrieved the power in her tattoos, leaving them a dull black.
 Perhaps that would have been enough.
 She didn't stop there.
 She dug deeper.
->$\quad$In her rage she dug so deep, searching for every spare scrap of mana, that she began sacrificing the mass of her body.
-First the fat, then the muscle.
+>In her rage she dug so deep, searching for every spare scrap of mana, that she began sacrificing the mass of her body.
 Blaise atrophied before their eyes. [[Flashbacks/Flashback scenes\|What happened next is beyond summarization.]]
 >$\quad$
->$\quad$
+>$\quad$Blaise was kept in the ICU for three weeks.
+Every bone in her left arm had been reduced to shards.
+For Adalyne, several days passed in a red haze.
+Somewhere toward the end of that haze, she noticed something:
+>Once more, she could see the cross symbol on her right arm.
+The one she had lost, when she had failed her destiny and duty to reform her clan.
+It had returned, and right away she knew what her purpose was.
+She was going to kill Neloth.